teg-iitr/latex_templates/README.md

-# latex_templates
+# LaTeX Templates
-LaTeX Templates for paper writing and slides preparation
+A repository consists of various LaTeX Templates for paper writing and slides preparation.
+These are adapted from various other sources.